Skip to content

 Michael Holker, Registered Social Worker and neurodiversity-affirming therapist specializing in ADHD, Autism, AuDHD and Giftedness

 Discovering my own neurodivergence later in life was a turning point.
 It was not a quick or easy process.
 It brought grief for the years I spent misunderstanding myself, but also relief in finally having language for my experience.
-It gave me permission to step away from the “shoulds” that had defined so much of my life and to begin cultivating a more authentic way of being.
+It permitted me to step away from the “shoulds” that had defined so much of my life and to begin cultivating a more authentic way of being.
 That journey shapes not only how I live, but also how I practice therapy.

 “The privilege of a lifetime is to become who you truly are.” - Carl Gustav Jung